mayork230/Cohort-Analysis/README.md

 **Product Iteration:**

 Analyzing user feedback and making iterative changes to product features could address the needs of users in lower-retention cohorts (e.g., those from mid-2011).

+**Limitations**
+Cohort analysis is primarily based on the timing of user acquisition or action.
+It does not account for other user characteristics such as demographics, preferences, or behavior patterns that may provide deeper insights into retention and engagement.